The Bottom Line

 This Summit-series Weber grill is fully loaded with virtually every feature you can think of.
 Four main burners are supplemented with a side burner, infrared rotisserie burner, dedicated sear burner and a smoker box with its own smoker burner.
 All in all, this grill has eight burners on it and eight (lighted) control knobs.
 The only Weber with more is the six-burner version.
 Weber provides an excellent warranty and support, so you'll get a good 10 years out of this grill.

-- Ultra full-function grill with smoker box, side burner, rotisserie and sear burner
+Ultra full-function, quality construction grill with smoker box, side burner, rotisserie and sear burner

 - Four 12,200-BTU stainless-steel tubular burners